SpamScope/spamscope/README.md

 You can see a complete SpamScope report with Thug analysis [here](https://goo.gl/Y4kWCv).

 ### VirusTotal (optional)
-It's possible add to results (for mail attachments) VirusTotal report.
+It's possible add to results (for mail attachments and sender ip address) the VirusTotal report.
+You need a private API key.

+### Shodan (optional)
+It's possible add to results the Shodan report for sender ip address.
 You need a private API key.

 ### Elasticsearch (optional)
 It's possible to store the results in Elasticsearch.
 In this case you should install `elasticsearch` package.